 Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast.

-The Department of Primary Industries and Regions (PIRSA) in partnership with the Limestone Coast Landscape Board (LC Landscape Board) are supporting landholders in the upper Limestone Coast control African lovegrass infestations on their property.
+The Limestone Coast Landscape Board (LC Landscape Board) and Department of Primary Industries and Regions (PIRSA) are supporting landholders in the upper Limestone Coast to control African lovegrass infestations on their property.

 Landholders in the upper Limestone Coast are now invited to sign up their properties to the African Lovegrass Control Program (the Program).

-The Program, which is free for participating landholders, provides hands-on support to manage African Lovegrass infestations on their properties, reduces the economic burden of controlling the declared weed and improves producers bottom lines.
+The Program provides free, hands-on support to manage African Lovegrass infestations on their properties, reducing the economic burden of controlling the declared weed and improving producers' bottom lines.

 The African Lovegrass Control Program:

-• Is free to join in the priority zone in the upper Limestone Coast.
+• Is free to join in the upper Limestone Coast.

 • Is easy to sign up to and takes under five minutes.